Reconciling Individual Probability Forecasts: Introduction

 \subsection{Our Results}

 We show that given a common understanding of the data (or the process of sampling from the data distribution), models of individual probabilities are \emph{contestable} through an efficient model reconciliation process that must lead to broad agreement.
 Specifically, suppose one party $A$ proposes a model of individual probabilities $f_A$, that another party $B$ thinks is flawed. $B$ can \emph{contest} $f_A$ by proposing their own model of individual probabilities $f_B$.
-There are two possible outcomes: \begin{enumerate} \item $f_A$ and $f_B$ agree in their predictions almost everywhere.
-In this case, it turns out there was no substantial disagreement. \item $f_A$ and $f_B$ substantially disagree in their predictions for a large portion of the population. \end{enumerate} In the second case, we can efficiently extract from the disagreement region of $f_A$ and $f_B$ a large reference class $S = S(f_A,f_B)$ such that on this reference class, not only do $f_A$ and $f_B$ disagree on individual predictions, they also disagree substantially on their prediction of the average outcome conditional on membership in $S$.
+There are two possible outcomes: \begin{enumerate} \item $f_A$ and $f_B$ agree in their predictions almost everywhere.\footnote{We use the expressions “almost everywhere” and “almost agree” as shorthand for quantitative statements that are made explicit in the formal presentation of our results.
+Insofar as we are working in the context of discrete distributions, it should be clear that we are not using these expressions in their usual measure-theoretic sense.
+We note that our focus on discrete distributions is merely to avoid dealing with measure-theoretic niceties, and is not essential to any of our results} In this case, it turns out there was no substantial disagreement. \item $f_A$ and $f_B$ substantially disagree in their predictions for a large portion of the population. \end{enumerate} In the second case, we can efficiently extract from the disagreement region of $f_A$ and $f_B$ a large reference class $S = S(f_A,f_B)$ such that on this reference class, not only do $f_A$ and $f_B$ disagree on individual predictions, they also disagree substantially on their prediction of the average outcome conditional on membership in $S$.
 Because $S$ is large, from only a modest amount of data, we can accurately estimate the average outcome conditional on $S$.
 But because $f_A$ and $f_B$ have a substantial disagreement about this quantity, our measurement is guaranteed to falsify at least one of the two models.

 Suppose it is model $f_A$ that is falsified.
 Then, using a very simple and efficient model update operation of the same sort used for computing multicalibrated models \citep{hebert2018multicalibration}, we can update $f_A$ to produce a new model $f_A'$ that now makes predictions that are correct on average over $S$.
 The new model $f_A'$ is guaranteed to have significantly reduced squared error compared to $f_A$, and so is a better model not only in that it has not yet been falsified, but in that it is more accurate.